 Mandatory Travel Insurance:

-All guests are required to have comprehensive travel insurance coverage, including coverage for emergency medical evacuation.
+All guests are required to have emergency medical evacuation travel insurance coverage.
 Proof of coverage is required prior to embarkation.
 The policy provider, policy number and emergency contact phone number must be provided prior to departure date.
-ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
+ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-Sea Kayaking Option: $1,250 per person (11/10/2012, 1/10/2013, 1/26/2013)
+Kayaking Option: $1,250 per person

-Traveling in these sturdy, easy-handling, reliable kayaks is an exciting, low impact way to explore the stunning bays and wildlife breeding grounds at South Georgia!
 If you wish to take this option, please advise us when you make your booking as numbers are limited.
 Please note, some sea kayaking experience is necessary.